MuhammadUsmanAslam/Portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-**Portfolio** is a simple html and css project that contains a simple HTML page and some CSS for that page
+**Portfolio** is a webpage which showcase my skills, qualifications, education, training, and experiences.
+It provides insight into my personality and work ethic.
+It is a static website featuring work samples and other details as explained above.

 ## 🛠 Built With <a name="built-with"></a>